Rabbit - Watch Together

-At Jetpac we took the 250 million+ public photos uploaded to Facebook each day and figured out where they were from, even when they’re not explicitly geo-tagged.
+At Jetpac we took the 250 million+ public photos that each day get uploaded to Facebook and figured out where they were from, even when they’re not explicitly geo-tagged.
 We also took all the un-located photos on Facebook (most of the 100 billion are un-located) and located them using geo-parsing technology we’ve pioneered, using the text – captions, album names, etc.

 We then selected the best travel photos with machine learning.
 To do so, the team first started by rating some 2 million of the photos manually, which then allowed them to train algorithms to look for the signals that correlate to good travel photos.